 BScKin, MScPT, FCAMPT, CAFCI

-BScKin, MScPT, CAFCINatalie graduated from McMaster University in 2004 and has worked in many areas including private practice, community care and hospital-based rehabilitation.
-She has taken post-graduate courses in acupuncture, orthopaedics and women’s health and is currently in the final stages of her certification as a Fellow of the Canadian Academy of Manipulative Physiotherapists (FCAMPT).
+Natalie graduated from McMaster University in 2004 and has worked in many areas including private practice, community care and hospital-based rehabilitation.
+She has taken post-graduate courses in acupuncture and women’s health and completed her Advanced Orthopaedic and Manual Therapy Diploma at UBC, earning her standing as a Fellow of the Canadian Academy of Manipulative Physiotherapists (FCAMPT).

 In addition to being a clinician, Natalie is also an educator – instructing in the Master’s of Physical Therapy program at UBC as well as the Internationally Educated Physiotherapist Exam Preparation Program.

 Outside of work Natalie can be found riding her bike, kayak touring, cooking with friends and skiing with her family in the mountains.

 Katrina’s sessions involve the integration of advanced clinical reasoning, hands-on/manual therapy, joint manipulation, dry needling (IMS) and specific therapeutic exercise, with focus on functional movement re-education.
 She believes in the power of mind-body connection and its consideration to be an important element of comprehensive care.
 She has a special interest in treating runners, yoga practitioners and injuries related to hyper-mobility of the spine.